 The best and the easiest way to understand modes or scales is to look at a keyboard or a piano.
 Each mode is built on 7-note patterns beginning on each white key, for instance, the major scale starts on C major while the Lydian Mode begins on F. You can adapt unique tone and semitone patterns from modes to any key in music.
 This is something that you’ll undoubtedly learn when taking a high-quality piano lesson.

 For this exercise, choose a very short piece of writing, less than 100 words.
 It can be anything, from the text of a flyer to the instructions on a box of macaroni.
 You can also use an abstract from an essay or any professional writing.
 All you need to do is to adjust the line breaks in your text to make it more poetic.

-If you don’t have such skills, you can turn for help to a Canadian writing service Edubirdie and get some examples of such work from them.
+If you don’t have such skills, you can turn for help to a writing service or a songwriting freelancer.
 It’s really important for beginners to be guided by professionals and do things right.
 In the end, choose a key phrase or two from your text and repeat them to create your chorus.
 This method can even inspire you to some melodic ideas for your song.

 3. Play With Chords